Moringa-SDF-PTO5/bank-of-flatiron-brian-tsalwa/README.md

 Bank of Flatiron

-Bank of Flatiron is a modern web application built with React and powered by Vite.
+Bank of Flatiron is a modern web application built with React.
 It allows users to manage their finances, view transactions, and perform various banking operations seamlessly.
 Features

     Account Management: Create, update, and delete bank accounts.
     Transaction History: View a detailed history of transactions for each account.
-    Transfer Funds: Transfer money between accounts securely.
-    Deposit & Withdrawal: Deposit funds into accounts or withdraw money as needed.
-    Balance Inquiry: Check the balance of any account with real-time updates.
     Responsive Design: Access the application from any device with ease.

 Getting Started